coldfix/website/2017/01/29/vpn-box.rst

         # table alive before its default route is setup and after it goes down:
         ip route add unreachable 0.0.0.0/32 table vpn

-        # Fallback measures in case the above is insufficient: establish iptables
+        # safeguard measure in case the above is insufficient: establish iptables
         # rules that will prevent traffic going on other interfaces:
         iptables -t mangle -A POSTROUTING -m mark --mark 42 -o lo     -j RETURN iptables -t mangle -A POSTROUTING -m mark --mark 42 -o "$dev" -j RETURN